 Environmental work began in summer 2018 and will incorporate input collected at upcoming public meetings.

-The environmental, preliminary and final engineering stages are anticipated to be complete in mid 2023.
+Construction is anticipated to begin in mid-2023.

 PROJECT PROCESS | The Loop 360 at Courtyard Drive/RM 2222 project will be conducted using a multi-step process that engages stakeholders on an ongoing basis.